uwsampl/egraphs-ai-experiments/mcts-extract/notes.md

 # Egraph extraction using Monte-Carlo Tree Search (MCTS)

 This document contains (rough!) notes on what's going on in this repo.
-The goal is to help bring equality saturaiton to bear on domains where it is difficult to build a traditional cost mode.
+The goal is to help bring equality saturation to bear on domains where it is difficult to build a traditional cost mode.
 The contents of this repo are very much in progress.